PoloMag/paper-magnetic-profiles/README.md

 The simulations for these profiles also considered adiabatic regenerators.

+### Common parameters for `Instantaneous-varH.txt"

+This dataset contains results for simulation of the instantaneous magnetic profile with varying regenerator height.

+The following parameters are kept fixed:

+- Blow fraction of 100 %
+- Minimum magnetic field of 0.05 T

+The remaining conditions are as the `Instantaneous.txt` dataset.

 ### Common parameters for `Ramp.txt`

 The simulations for the ramp magnetic profile dataset also considered: